-Technical Requirements
+General Requirements

-You must ensure that you have some type of internet access.
-Depending on individual course requirements, this access may be through use of a UMGC computer lab; university or public library; or other readily available, reliable source if you do not have home access.
-However, such access should be regularly available, and you must have a current email address; you are responsible for your own internet access costs.
+To be successful, you must have some type of internet access.
+Barring individual course requirements, this access may be through use of a UMGC computer lab; university or public library; or other readily available, reliable source if you do not have access at home.
+In addition, you must have a current email address; you are responsible for your own internet access costs.